-Delta 8 THC in Rhode Island: Is It Legal & Where to Buy in 2023?
+Delta 8 THC in Rhode Island: Is It Legal & Where to Buy in 2025?

 We’re optimistic.
 We believe that the world is leaning more and more towards the legalization of marijuana and its derivatives.
-The studies that support the potential of these substances are increasing, and their users are also multiplying exponentially.
+The well-documented scientific studies that support the potential of these substances are increasing, and their users are also multiplying exponentially.

 Delta 8 THC is one of the derivatives of the marijuana and hemp plant.
-This cannabinoid, which is chemically very similar to THC, occurs naturally.
-That is, cannabis can generate it without the need for human intervention.
+This cannabinoid, which has a similar chemical structure to THC, occurs naturally.
+That is, cannabis can generate it without the need for human intervention, and so it can’t be considered as one of the synthetic substances that are federally illegal.Â

-Is Delta 8 THC Legal in Rhode Island?
+Is Delta 8 Legal in Rhode Island?

 Title 21, Rhode Island Code of Federal Regulations explicitly prohibits tetrahydrocannabinol, including all delta THC isomers.